Whether you wish to charge based on gross or net prices, you can now specify this individually for each document. Read on to see how!

 Gross and net in practice

-In gross billing the stated price is used as the gross price.
+In gross invoicing, the stated price is used as the gross price.
 You arrive at the net price by subtracting the tax.

-Things look different with invoices for business customers.
+Things look different from invoices for business customers.
 As the price for them without tax is relevant, the net price (= price without VAT) is normally shown here.
-If you now go shopping at a wholesaler instead of supermarket, you will usually see the net price displayed at point of sale.
-In our example the merchandise would cost €10.00.
+If you now go shopping at a wholesaler instead of a supermarket, you will usually see the net price displayed at the point of sale.
+In our example, the merchandise would cost €10.00.
 The VAT of €1.90 is added at the checkout, so you ultimately have to pay €11.90 here too.

 If you’d like to issue net invoices, simply choose net as the price basis for the invoice.
 Now you can show an amount of €10.00 as the price.
 Billomat then adds the tax to it in order to arrive at the gross amount.

-With net billing the stated price is used as the net price.
+With net invoicing the stated price is used as the net price.
 The gross price is attained by adding the tax to it.

 Even though this sounds complicated, it is in fact nothing of the sort.
-For many users nothing at all will change.
-However, if you have to issue a customer invoice based on a gross price in an exceptional case, then this new function will certainly save you some work, manual conversions and rounding errors.
+For many users, nothing at all will change.
+However, if you have to write an invoice based on a gross price in an exceptional case, then this new function will certainly save you some work, manual conversions and rounding errors.